pytrackdat/pytrackdat/README.md

   1. `max length`: The maximum length of the contents in the field in terms of number of characters.
   1. `options`: A semicolon-separated list of possible values the text field can take on.
-Limiting the domain of a field can be useful in order to speed up data entry, prevent typos, and restrict the domain of a field to exactly what is desired.
+Limiting the domain of a field can be useful to speed up data entry, prevent typos, and restrict the domain of a field to exactly what is desired.

 ##### `date`: Date